tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/SDK integration/Payments-SDK-Mexico.md

 {{< /tab >}}
 {{< /tabs >}}

-## Submit transaction with bank transfer
+## Enviar transação com transferência bancária {#submit-transaction-with-bank-transfer}
-This method lets you process the bank transfer payments of your customers.
-When using this payment method, the payer performs a bank transfer from their bank account to a PayU's CLABE account.<br>
+Este método permite processar os pagamentos de seus clientes por transferência bancária.
+Ao usar esta forma de pagamento, o pagador faz uma transferência bancária de sua conta to a PayU's CLABE account.<br>
-To integrate with these transactions, you must redirect the customer to the URL found in the response of the method.
+Para se integrar a essas transações, você deve redirecionar o cliente para a URL encontrada na resposta do método.

 <img src="/assets/Payments/BankTransferReceiptMX.png" alt="PrintScreen" width="50%">

 ### Observações {#considerations}
-* The parameter `EXPIRATION_DATE` is not mandatory.
-If you don't send this parameter, its default value for is seven (7) days after the current date.<br>If you send a date later than the default number of days, PayU will ignore this value and the expiration will be set as default.
+* O parâmetro `EXPIRATION_DATE` não é obrigatórionão é obrigatório.
+Se você não enviar este parâmetro, seu valor padrão será de 7 dias após a data atual.<br>Se você enviar uma data posterior ao número de dias padrão, PayU ignorará esse valor e o vencimento será definido como padrão.
-* When the payer selects this payment method, PayU creates an order in _in progress_ state and a transaction in `PENDING` state.
+* Quando o pagador seleciona este método de pagamento, o PayU cria uma ordem no estado _Em andamento_ e uma transação no estado `PENDING`.
-* To perform the payment, the payer must log in the virtual branch of their bank (The bank must appear in the list of SPEI available banks). <br>First, the payer must register the PayU CLABE account in their bank branch.
+* Para efetuar o pagamento, o pagador deve se cadastrar na agência virtual de seu banco (O banco deve constar na lista de bancos disponíveis no SPEI). <br>First, the payer must register the PayU CLABE account in their bank branch.
 Once the PayU CLABE account is enable to perform transfers, the payer must provide the reference returned by PayU in the parameter `trazabilityCode` and the amount as returned by PayU in their virtual branch.
-* In the response body, you can find the needed variables to generate the payment receipt (voucher) and the URL of the receipt generated by PayU in HTML and PDF format.
-If you want to generate the voucher, use the following variables:
+* No corpo da resposta, você encontra as variáveis necessárias para gerar o comprovante de pagamento (voucher) e a URL do comprovante gerado pelo PayU em formato HTML e PDF.
+Se você deseja gerar o voucher, use as seguintes variáveis:
-  - **trazabilityCode**: unique identifier of maximum 7 digits long; corresponds to the payment reference that the payer must provide in the virtual branch.
+  - **trazabilityCode**: unique identifier of máximo 7 digits long; corresponds to the payment reference that the payer must provide in the virtual branch.
 It is mandatory to enter the same value in the reference field of the bank branch so the payment can be successful.
   - **value**: the payer must enter as transfer amount the same value informed in the request, so the payment can be successful.
   - **SPEI_CLABE_ACCOUNT_NUMBER**: is the PayU's interbank CLABE, namely, the account where the amount will be transferred.
 The payer must register this CLABE as beneficiary in their bank branch before performing the transfer.
   - **SPEI_BANK_NAME**: name associated with the PayU CLABE account.
 The beneficiary account is associated with the STP bank and it's always the same bank for PayU.